Useful Links and Websites

 The links below are provided as potentially useful sources of information.
 Note that they do not form any sort of legal advice, however.
 Get in touch with us if you want to discuss any of the information these sites provide.

 This is an online subscription based magazine available here.
-It is very informative on all aspects of current developments in the defence industry.
+It is very informative on all aspects of current developments in the defence and security industry.

 The Financial Action Task Force

 The Financial Action Task Force – FATF.
 On their website their objectives are listed as ‘to set standards and promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system‘.
 A recent publication outlines 57 High risk and non-cooperative jurisdictions.
 Very useful information if you want to understand how a country is viewed from a money laundering, bribery or terrorist financing perspective.

 World Finance is a ‘bi-monthly print and online magazine providing comprehensive coverage and analysis of the financial industry, international business and the global economy‘.
 You are likely to find financial information about the country you are want to, or already doing business in.
 For instance, a country’s access to global financial markets would be a key consideration if you were thinking of a joint venture.

 A fascinating publication is the Safe Travels online publication.
 This online helpful travel risk focused publication should be a regularly visited site for health and safety and risk managers for all organisations who operate in complex and high risk jurisdictions.
 Duty of care is only an increasing factor for all such organisations and kidnap and ransom a key consideration.